Rasa-Novum/Mixson/README.md

 ```

 The `TAG` in the above section is where the specific version of Mixson will go.
-Either copy the most recent version from the table above or
+Either go to the wiki page below and copy the best version for your MC version, or
 go to https://jitpack.io/#ramixin/mixson.

 ## Usage